-Applications will be assessed by a VHBA evaluation panel using a defined set of assessment criteria.
+Submissions will be assessed by a VHBA evaluation panel using a defined set of assessment criteria.
 Submissions should reflect agreed policy objectives and how the proposed works will meet the objectives of better health for people in regional and rural Victoria.

-Applications will be assessed within the project categories (Regulatory and Compliance, Quality and Safety, Respond to Growing Demand / Capability).
-The following criteria will be applied to assess each application and will be considered with the evidence provided.
-Applications should fully address all criteria.
+Submissions will be assessed within the project categories (Regulatory and Compliance, Quality and Safety, Respond to Growing Demand / Capability).